German Shorthaired Pointer

 The average lifespan of a healthy, well-bred German Shorthaired Pointer is approximately 11-14 years, though this varies between each individual dog and their overall health in general.

-Below are a list of health concerns that can come in the breed:
+Below is a list of health concerns that our breed can be predisposed to:

 There are many tests available to be done, so when researching don’t hesitate to ask any breeder you are hoping to get a pup from what tests they do, as a reputable breeder will be happy to go over it with you!